The Back Story

 Most recently Debby won her area international speech contest with “Oooo la la, Summer 1983.”
 In her speech, she described her experience as a foreign exchange student in France as an 18-year-old that included topless beaches and bidets, language barriers, and a whole lot of cheese, chocolate croissants and wine.
 Due to the coronavirus regulations however, Toastmasters cancelled all remaining speech contests, eliminating chances at further advancement.
 Oooo la la.

-Debby looks forward to serving as president of Toastmasters at Twelve, as well as District 84 Area Director.
+Debby currently serves as president of Toastmasters at Twelve in Daytona, as well as District 84 Area 90 Director.